Riau Islands: Demographics

 According to the 2020 national census results (released in 2021 by the Indonesian Central Agency on Statistics), the Riau Islands province had a population of 2,064,564 people, spread throughout five regencies and two cities, and consisting of 1,053,296 males and 1,011,268 females.
 This makes the Riau Islands the 26th most populated province in Indonesia.
 The population in the province was predicted to increase to 2,768,000 by 2030, although this figure has since been revised downwards.
-The official estimate was 2,183,290 in mid 2024, giving a population density in the Riau Islands Orovince of 264.01 people per km^{2}.
-The city of Batam is the most populated administrative division in the province, with 1,276,900 people in mid 2024, while the Anambas Islands Regency is the least populated in the province, with just 49,700 people.
-Most of the population of Riau Island is concentrated on the island nearest to Singapore, such as Batam and Bintan.
+The official estimate was 2,233,973 in mid 2025, giving a population density in the Riau Islands Orovince of 256.52 people per km^{2}.
+The city of Batam is the most populated administrative division in the province, with 1,296,960 people in mid 2025, while the Anambas Islands Regency is the least populated in the province, with just 50,360 people.
+Most of the population of Riau Island is concentrated on the islands nearest to Singapore, such as Batam and Bintan.